farmerpisco/month-one-assessment/README.md

-# Deployment a Web Application Using Terraform
+# Deploying a Web Application Using Terraform

 This project provisions a web application that ensures: